 - Fleet tracking solutions: With the help of supply chain tracking solutions, customers can keep a track of their packages at every step, right from order placement to shipment, transit, and delivery.

-- Routing Planning: Intelligent route optimisation software helps in planning day-to-day deliveries in advance, assigning tasks accurately to riders, and ensuring fast and timely delivery of packages, ensuring an overall happy buying experience.
+- Routing Planning: Intelligent route optimization software helps in planning day-to-day deliveries in advance, assigning tasks accurately to riders, and ensuring fast and timely delivery of packages, ensuring an overall happy buying experience.

 Digitization is a must-have for retailers today, as COVID-19 has changed the normal ways of shopping fashion products.
 It is high time for fashion retailers to bring their A-game in online selling and omni-channel expansion strategies.